airbnb/lunar/.github/CONTRIBUTING.md

 ## 🛠 Developing

 Lunar at minimum requires Node v8.9 and NPM v6.8.
+To begin, run `npm install` and `npm run bootstrap`.

-- Builds can be ran with `npm run build` (Webpack) or `npm run setup`.
+- Builds can be ran with `npm run build`.
 - Testing can be ran with `npm run jest`.
 - Linting can be ran with `npm run lint`.
 - Type checking can be ran with `npm run type`.